 I usually finish off with suggestions about improving your movement habits between massages, what I call 'Movement Improvement' exercises.

 How long does a massage last?

 With a 1 hour massage appointment you can expect roughly 45 to 50 minutes of time on the table.
-With a 2 hour massage appointment you'd expect roughly 100 - 105 minutes on the table.
+With a 1.5 hour session expect around 75 minutes on the table and for a 2 hour massage appointment you'd expect roughly 105 minutes on the table.
 The rest of the time is taken up by consultation/updating, undressing/dressing and 'Movement Improvement' homework.

 How much does a massage cost?

 |1.5 Hr Massage Appointment||£70.00|